fieldtrip/website/faq/organization/fieldtrip_downloadversion.md

     - /faq/fieldtrip_downloadversion/
 ---

-# Which version of FieldTrip should I download?

 Although initially we considered to use [semantic versioning](https://semver.org) with version 1.0, 1.1, 2.0, etc., we decided against it.
 We don't have clear development milestones that would warrant a version increment, and we don't want to break backward compatibility.
 Instead, we have a smooth development path and make changes from day to day.
 The latest version of the toolbox will generally work with your older scripts (and if not, please report it as a [bug](/development/issues)).
 When we add or change functionality in the code, we always test it using the [dashboard](/development/testing) prior to releasing it.
 There is a limited number of people that can directly change the code, and they take their responsibility to the other users very seriously.

 We release regular versions of FieldTrip, with the name fieldtrip-YYYYMMDD, where YYYY, MM and DD are the year, month and day.
 These are generated following the development, test and release cycle described [here](/development/releasing) and contain the tested and most up-to-date code.